psflannery/opening_times/README.md

 -----
 * Open parent accordion when child is accessed via a permalink.
 On older Issues, the reading article accordion still opens, but the parent doesn't.
 Am THIS close to getting it sort, but am also THIS far.
 * Update the active menu with an `.active` class.
-* Sort out permalink issues when searching from anything other than the home page.
 * Tidyup template and .js for the 404 page to make it work better with History.js